Auction Algorithms for Market Equilibrium with Weak Gross Substitute Demands: The auction algorithm

 Now, consider an agent $k$ different from $i$.
-In the step, $k$ could only lose a part a good through the outbid and hence $c^{(k)}$ does not increase.
-As long as the prices $p^{(k)}$ do not change, \eqref{prop:dominate} trivially holds.
-The only time $p^{(k)}$ can change is the price increase step, namely, if $p_j$ increases to $(1+\epsilon)p_j$, it forces $p^{(k)}_j=(1+\epsilon)p_j$.
+In the step, $k$ could lose a part of a good only through the outbid and hence $c^{(k)}$ does not increase.
+As long as the prices $p^{(k)}$ do not change, \ref{prop:dominate} holds trivially.
+The only time $p^{(k)}$ can change is the price increase step in line~\ref{priceIncreaseNext}, namely, if $p_j$ increases to $(1+\epsilon)p_j$, it forces $p^{(k)}_j=(1+\epsilon)p_j$.
 Note that the price increase only happens once $l_j=0$.
 Assume we had $p^{(k)}_j<(1+\epsilon)p_j$ before the price increase, that is, agent $k$ was buying good $j$ at the lower price $p_j$.
-By $l_j=0$ and invariant \eqref{prop:pay}, it follows that $c^{(k)}_j=0$ at this point.
-The WGS property implies that after increasing $p^{(k)}_j$, the bundle $c^{(k)}$ will be still dominated by an optimal bundle.
+By $l_j=0$ and invariant \ref{prop:pay}, it follows that $c^{(k)}_j=0$ at this point.
+As the budgets may only increase, the WGS property implies that after increasing $p^{(k)}_j$, the bundle $c^{(k)}$ will still be dominated by an optimal bundle. \item[~\ref{prop:pay}] It is straightforward to check that the form of the surplus is maintained. \qedhere \end{description} \end{proof}

-To complete the proof of \eqref{prop:dominate}, it remains to show that it is maintained at the beginning of the iteration, when the budgets are recomputed.
-Since the budgets may only increase, this again follows by the WGS property.

-\item[~\eqref{prop:pay}] Straightforward to check for each case. \qedhere \end{description} \end{proof} \begin{lemma} The smallest price $\min\{p_j:\, j\in G\}$ remains at most $(1+\epsilon)$ throughout the algorithm. \end{lemma} \begin{proof} As long as $w_j>0$ for at least one good $j$, then the minimum price is 1 according to invariant \eqref{prop:non-dec}.
-Assume that at a certain iteration, $w_j=0$ for all $j\in G$, and consider the first iteration when this happens.
-This iteration may raise the minimum price to $(1+\epsilon)$.
-We claim that the algorithm must terminate in the next iteration in line~\ref{sum-s}.
-Let $\bar s_i$ be the excess by charging the lower price $p_j$ for all goods (both in $H_i$ and $L_i$).
-Clearly, $\bar s_i\ge s_i$.